History of the East Suffolk line: From 1948

 In 1954 there was a general acceleration of the best trains between London and Yarmouth, at 2 hours 58 minutes for 121 miles, running semi-fast from Ipswich.
 Additional local services were provided between Beccles and Lowestoft/Yarmouth, operated by push-and-pull trains.
 About 25 trains ran between Ipswich and Beccles each way on summer Saturdays, many of them non-stop over that stretch.
 The Holiday Camps Express ran non-stop between London and Lowestoft; in the up direction the Lowestoft stop was for engine change only.

 BR closed Melton in 1955 and Bealings in 1956 due to insufficient patronage.

-From 10 November 1956, diesel multiple unit were introduced on the East Suffolk line.
+From 10 November 1956, diesel multiple units were introduced on the East Suffolk line.
 The new diesel trains were popular, but the line was limited in its appeal because of the inconvenient location of many of the stations.

 In January 1959, timetable arranged that express services on the route ran every three hours between Yarmouth (South Town) and Ipswich; they were supplemented by an hourly diesel multiple unit service, which generally ran via Gorleston and Lowestoft (reverse) to Beccles, then calling at Halesworth, Saxmundham and Woodbridge only.
 Minor stations were served by occasional all stations services.

 On 2 November 1959, the line between Beccles and Yarmouth South Town was closed.

 In the 1950s, the maltings at Snape had become outdated and were losing in competition with more modern companies.
 Imported barley was being brought in by road and by coastal shipping, although there was some sugar beet traffic in season.
 Timber bridges on the branch needed replacement and modernisation required replacement of the J15 steam locomotives with diesel locomotives.
 However, the main line diesels were considered to be too heavy for the line's bridges, while the light diesel shunters were seen as impracticable in view of their slow maximum speed in reaching the location from Ipswich.